Yunworthy/Baxter-project-3/motion/README.md

 #### Tie the knot issue

 The transmission in all three hand modules are using fish line.
 In this kind of system, the stability of the knot is very crucial.
-The lossing of the knot is unacceptable.
+The loosing of the knot is unacceptable.
 I try my best to fix this issue but the stretching of the line is still a open question.
 The stretching phenomenon weaken the range of hand finger movement, so impair the total performance.

 ### Motor controll